-Independent of Boeravinone G, the flavonoid component appears to also exert direct anti-oxidative properties (like most plants, with this aspect not being too remarkable) TBARS (a measure of lipid peroxidation) was also normalized at doses exceeding 100mg/kg of both ethanolic and water extracts, suggesting anti-oxidant properties underlied the liver protection.
+After hepatoxicity induced by acetominophen overdose in rats, Boerhaavia ethanolic extract (leaves) was able to normalize LDH and ALP levels at 400mg/kg (dose-dependently reduced these two at lower doses), showing more efficacy than a water extract of the leaves.
+TBARS (a measure of lipid peroxidation) was also normalized at doses exceeding 100mg/kg of both ethanolic and water extracts, suggesting anti-oxidant properties underlied the liver protection.
 20mg/kg injections of the hydroalcholic extract of Boerhaavia has also shown protective effects against oxidation induced by radiation, where White Blood Cell count (decreased by gamma-radiation) was effectively preserved to control levels and both lipid peroxidation and plasma ALP were reduced.

-Anti-oxidant effects appear to exist in vivo after oral ingestion, but Boeravinone G has not been tested in isolation nor is the practical relevance of these studies meaningful yet; preliminary research When tested in precontracted mouse tracheal rings, Boerhaavia was able to induce relaxation at 30mcg/mL with the water extract (EC25 94+/-19mcg/mL), 50-70% relaxation with 1mg/mL ethanolic extract (EC25 533+/-233mcg/mL), and the methanolic extract inducing 55% relaxation at 20mcg/mL (EC25 12+/-3mcg/mL).
+Leaves of Boerhaavia are used in the Ivory Coast for treatment of asthma, as well as for cough and dyspnea in Benin.
+When tested in precontracted mouse tracheal rings, Boerhaavia was able to induce relaxation at 30mcg/mL with the water extract (EC25 94+/-19mcg/mL), 50-70% relaxation with 1mg/mL ethanolic extract (EC25 533+/-233mcg/mL), and the methanolic extract inducing 55% relaxation at 20mcg/mL (EC25 12+/-3mcg/mL).

 In rats administered ethylene glycol to induce hyperoxaluria (subsequently, inducing renal damage and calcium-oxalate kidney stones) given 100-200mg/kg water extract of Boerhaavia was able to reduce the size and content of kidney stone crystals in rat urine in a dose-dependent manner and normalized kidney histology (indicative of kidney damage) in a similar dose-dependent manner.
 Normalization of anti-oxidant enzymes and markers (MDA, Glutathione, Catalase, etc.) occured in both treated groups.
 This same protocol was tested with the nutraceutical formulation Urex (Boerhaavia and Tribulus Terrestris) at 200mg/kg or 400mg/kg acted to normalize serum parameters of kidney function (BUN, Creatinine) while reducing urinary salts, although neither dose was able to normalize parameters measured.

 Boerhaavia appears to be kidney protective and reduce formation of kidney stones at 100-200mg/kg (estimated human conversion dose of 16-32mg/kg)